sonots/strftime_logger/README.md

 ## What is this for?

-This logger provides a feature to rotate logs in the basis of time although the ruby's built-in logger has a feature to rotate logs in the basis of log size.
+The ruby's built-in logger does log rotation in the basis of log size.
+In contrast, `StrftimeLogger` provides a feature to rotate logs in the basis of time.

 This logger allows to specify the log path with `strftime` format such as: